 Ranges, ovens, and cooktops: how to make the stove decision

 If you haven't shopped for a stove for a while, you might be surprised by the number of options available to you these days.
-Here's a quick rundown on the different varieties of cooking appliances you can choose from in 2017:
+Here's a quick rundown on the different varieties of cooking appliances you can choose from:

 - Ranges: Simply put, ranges are a cooking appliance that combines a cooktop with an oven into one unit.
 It's by far the most common configuration, and if you are shopping in the sub-$1,000 price range, it will probably be one of your only options.
 Freestanding ranges often have the cooktop controls on the back panel (not a very convenient spot, unless you want to keep them out of reach of kids).
 Slide-in ranges are a step up and have the knobs on the front.
 They slide into place, often with a slight lip over the countertop on either side, giving them more of a built-in look.
 Drop in ranges are just like slide-in ranges, but they have a piece of trim at the bottom that matches your cabinets.
 You can choose various oven configurations, such as double ovens (either in a conventional-size unit or in a wider unit).